7 Things You Need to Know Before Running Your First Marathon

-Training for a marathon is a time consuming activity and the time have to come from the other activities you perform.
+Training for a marathon is a time-consuming activity and the time has to come from the other activities you perform.
 Therefore, it’s important that you can fit your marathon training into your everyday life.
 If you need to have a discussion with your significant other every time you are going for a run, your motivation will soon go out the window.
 Therefore, make sure that you can fit your marathon training into all of the other priorities that you have and also that you have “home support”.

 Depending on your level of fitness and the goals you have for your marathon, 5 to 12 hours of training per week is not uncommon.

 The equipment you need for running is very little.
 Basically, you just need a pair of running shoes a set of shorts and a t-shirt.
 I like my Asics gt-2000 series.